Yamakuku/helix2-cipher/README.md

 # Helix-2 Stream Cipher

+So one day I thought

+`I wonder how you build cryptographic ciphers`

+And sometimes later Helix-2 was born.
 An educational ARX (Add-Rotate-XOR) stream cipher inspired by ChaCha20, designed for learning and experimentation with cryptographic primitives.

+Though the process was as much on how to test your cipher, going back and forth, untill you have a result, that would justify all the time spend on this.

 ## ⚠️ Security Warning

 **This cipher is experimental and has NOT undergone formal cryptanalysis.
-It should NOT be used for production security applications.** For real-world use, please use ChaCha20, AES-GCM, or other standardized ciphers that have been thoroughly reviewed by the cryptographic community.
+It should NOT be used for production security applications.**

 ## Overview